metacpan/metacpan-cpan-extracted/distros/C/Crypt-LE/README.md

 ### COMPATIBILITY

-The code has been successfully tested on more than 500 combinations of OS and Perl versions.
+- The code has been successfully tested on more than 500 combinations of OS and Perl versions.
 It should install and run fine on Linux, FreeBSD, NetBSD, etc. It also works on Mac OS X and Windows (tested with ActiveState and Strawberry Perl).
 You can find appropriate PPMs at [ActiveState](https://code.activestate.com/ppm/Crypt-LE/).
 Please note that pure Windows environments are supported starting from version 0.17 of the module.
 If you are using Cygwin, then earlier versions would work too.

+- If you are a _Windows_ user, you can download portable [Win32/Win64 binaries](https://github.com/do-know/Crypt-LE/releases) (works even on Windows XP).

-**In addition, if you are able to run docker containers, you can pull the latest client image from https://hub.docker.com/r/zerossl/client/.
-Docker image is lightweight and the client is run as a non-privileged user in a container.**
+- In addition, you can pull the latest client image from [Docker Hub](https://hub.docker.com/r/zerossl/client/) (lightweight non-root container).

 ### REQUIREMENTS

 With Linux systems there are just 3 essential things which should be in place for the package to be successfully installed: "gcc", "make" and the SSL development package.
 The SSL development package name differs depending on Linux distribution and it can be either "libssl-dev" or "openssl-devel".
 See https://zerossl.com/installation.html for more details.

 With Windows you don't have to install anything but Perl.
 In fact, in case of [Strawberry Perl](http://strawberryperl.com/releases.html) you don't have to install Perl either - it is enough to download the portable version of it, unzip and then use "cpanm" to install Crypt::LE.
 This way you can even carry it with you on a flash drive and run it anywhere.
+Also, if you don't want to install anything at all or download Perl, you can simply use [Windows binaries](https://github.com/do-know/Crypt-LE/releases) - self-sufficient and portable.

 ### INSTALLATION